docker/docs/get-started/part2.md

 2. Visit your application in a browser at `localhost:8000`.
 You should see your bulletin board application up and running.
 At this step, we would normally do everything we could to ensure our container works the way we expected; now would be the time to run unit tests, for example.

-3. Once you're satisfied that your bulletin board container works correctly, delete it:
+3. Once you're satisfied that your bulletin board container works correctly, you can delete it:

     ```script
     docker container rm --force bb